 And that was that.
 Laughter broke the tension.

 It took six more months of determination, writing sample scenes, emailing, calling, sending outlines and going to different cities to watch him speak before he’d finally say yes.
 I literally broke the binding of the book preparing for this opportunity.
 It was the longest, most intense pitch of my life.
-But, it was worth every moment of risk I took.
+But, it was worth every moment of risk I took, especially when the book was awarded the Pulitzer Prize while we were finally writing the screenplay together.

 In the coming weeks, I’ll share with you our entire journey, which will prove, if nothing else, that in order to be called a “screenwriter,” you really do need balls of steel.